line/line-bot-sdk-python/README.rst

 WebhookParser
 ~~~~~~~~~~~~~

-※ You can use WebhookParser or WebhookHandler
+※ You can use WebhookParser

 \_\_init\_\_(self, channel\_secret)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^